josephkwok001/tp/docs/UserGuide.md

 # Welcome to EstateSearch!

-**EstateSearch** is a desktop application that is designed specifically for **real estate agents** who are looking for a tool that allows them to be fast and efficient through the use of a **Command-Line Interface (CLI)**.
+**EstateSearch** is a desktop application that is designed specifically for fast-typing **real estate agents** who are looking for a tool that allows them to be fast and efficient through the use of a **Command-Line Interface (CLI)**.

-Along with a dual view **Graphical User Interface (GUI)**, you will be able to manage your client contacts, organize property details, as well as client-property relations at significantly faster speeds than traditional GUI-only applications.
-For the fast-typing real estate agent or property manager, **EstateSearch** is designed to keep up with your pace for productivity gains.
+With EstateSearch, you can:
+* Store and manage client contacts and property details in one integrated system.
+* Link properties to clients through ownership or interest relationships for better deal tracking.
+* Quickly add, edit, find, and list entries using simple text commands.
+* Enjoy a responsive dual-view interface that blends the speed of a CLI with the clarity of a **Graphical User Interface (GUI)**.

+EstateSearch is designed for users who:

+* Prefer **CLI input** for faster and more precise control.
+* Are **comfortable typing commands** and navigating **text-based interfaces**.
+* Have **basic computer literacy** and understand common file operations (e.g., folder navigation, moving data).
+* While EstateSearch includes a dual view GUI for easy visualization, it primarily caters to users who value speed, productivity, and keyboard efficiency over mouse-driven navigation.

 <box type="tip">

 **Tip**
-For any terms that you are not familiar with, do refer to the Glossary of Terms below.
+For any terms that you are not familiar with, do refer to the [Glossary of Terms](#glossary) below.

 </box>